jongbokhi/REM-Challenge-Task/README.md

 ## Description

-This task demonstrates a workflow for processing audio from YouTube videos, converting the audio to text, building a vector database from the transcriptions, and utilizing a LangGraph-based RAG (Retrieval-Augmented Generation) system to answer questions and analyze the speaker's accent based on the transcribed content.
+This task demonstrates a workflow for processing audio from YouTube videos, converting the audio to text, building a vector database from the transcriptions, and utilizing a LangGraph-based Vector DB to analyze the speaker's accent based on the transcribed content.

 ## Project Structure